Parkinson's and mental health

 People with Parkinson's can experience a range of mental health issues alongside their physical symptoms.

-In fact, nearly half of all people with Parkinson's will experience depression or anxiety.
+In fact, up to 40% of people with Parkinson's will have depression and up to 31% will experience anxiety.

 Look after your mental health